 Most common examples are easements for utility lines (e.g., water, sewer, storm drain, electrical power) and for access (e.g., roads, driveways, trails, and ingress-egress).
-An easement often includes the right to do work to the property so that the easement can be used (e.g., digging, grading, filling, leveling, graveling, etc.), and can vary in width or length document; be implied by circumstances; become established through continuous use; or by other means under the law.
+An easement often includes the right to do work to the property so that the easement can be used (e.g., digging, grading, filling, leveling, graveling, etc.), and can vary in width or length.

+Easements may be created by a written document; be implied by circumstances; become established through continuous use; or by other means under the law.
 Because easements may affect the title to or use of land, property owners should take great care to inspect the title and the property to ensure the easement is valid and sufficient.
 Legal assistance is advised.